 Setting up Recurrence on an Order

 To begin, click ‘Add Order’.
 After you pick a customer and create a Draft Order, you can add items to your order like you always would.
-Of course, you could start on an existing Draft Order directly from the Order Detail page, too.
+Of course, you could start on an existing Draft Order directly from the Order Details Page, too.

 When Does Billing Recur?